fordfrog/ruian2pgsql/README.md

 ## Prerequisities

 * JRE or JDK 7+
-* PostgreSQL server with installed PostGIS
+* PostgreSQL server with installed PostGIS or MySQL server (if --no-gis command line switch will be used)
 * Apache Maven 3+ (just in case you want to compile the application yourself)

 ## Compilation